Anglerfish: Reproduction

 The deep-sea anglerfish employ an unusual mating method: because individuals are locally rare, encounters between two of the same species are also very rare, and finding a mate can be problematic; this has led to the development of sexual parasitism in anglerfish, where the males latch onto their mates using their mouths, which may not be suitable or effective for prey capture.
 When scientists first started capturing ceratioid anglerfish, they noticed that all of the specimens were female, and on some of these they had what appeared to be parasites attached to them, which turned out to be highly dimorphic male ceratioids.
 This is one of the few instances of naturally occurring parabiosis.
 In some species of anglerfish, fusion between male and female when reproducing is possible due to the lack of immune system keys that allow antibodies to mature and create receptors for T-cells.

+Among the better documented non-parasitic reproductive strategies are the gelatinous egg masses produced by monkfishes and related bottom-dwelling anglerfishes.

 The spawn of all anglerfish are enveloped by a gelatinous sheath, which has multiple terms referring to it.
 The spawn of the Lophius anglerfish consists of a thin sheet of transparent gelatinous material 25 cm wide and may be longer than 10 m; this "egg mass" may contain over a million eggs.
 The eggs in this sheet are in a single layer, each in its own cavity.
 The larvae are pelagic and have the pelvic fins elongated into filaments.
 It is thought that these egg masses effectively disperse their young over great distances and a large area.
 A 77 mm female Linophryne arborifera, with a 15 mm parasitic male, was observed to have numerous eggs embedded in a gelatinous mass (the "egg raft" or "veil") protruding from the genital opening; the eggs, 0.6–0.8mm in diameter, are among the largest known for any ceratioid.